Floodgates Publishing

 Arguments I through IV build the positive framework.
 The Four Levels taxonomy sets the vocabulary, the Analytic Connection shows why belief and baptism are not separable, the Obedience of Faith and the Gospel reframes the entire conversation, and the Law/Gospel Commands distinction dissolves the works objection before it can be raised.

-Arguments V through VIII engage the texts and the logic directly.
-The Unbelief Test proves belief is an act of obedience, the Mark 16:16 contrapositive proves Jesus required baptism, the Greek prepositions confirm the baptismal passages carry their full weight, and the synecdoche reading turns the Reformers' own rhetorical tool against their conclusion.
+Arguments V through VII engage the texts and the logic directly.
+The Unbelief Test proves belief is an act of obedience, the Greek prepositions confirm the baptismal passages carry their full weight, and the synecdoche reading turns the Reformers' own rhetorical tool against their conclusion.

-Arguments IX through XII bring the case to its historical and apostolic close.
+Arguments VIII through XI bring the case to its historical and apostolic close.
 The Reformers' own concession, 1,500 years of unbroken consensus, a named chain of witness from Jesus through the apostles to their direct disciples, and the four apostles speaking in one voice.

 The cumulative case does not require unanimous assent.
-It requires only that the twelve, taken together, make the belief-only position untenable from every direction at once.
+It requires only that the eleven, taken together, make the belief-only position untenable from every direction at once.

 The arguments live inside the book.
 This page is the map.

-Eternal Stakes develops each of these twelve with primary sources, scriptural and Greek analysis, patristic witnesses, and the formal case.
+Eternal Stakes develops each of these eleven with primary sources, scriptural and Greek analysis, patristic witnesses, and the formal case.
 The companion study bot is trained on all of it.